 Dandy Food for Free

 Walltown Quarry is a great site with woodlands, meadows, ponds and fantastic views.
-It is also a great spot for gathering wild plants to eat.
+It is also a great spot for gathering wild plants like dandelions to eat.
 This Sunday, Linus from Northern Wilds was due to lead a Foraging walk at Walltown.
 As we don’t have Linus on hand to guide us through the wide array of spring shoots, leaves and flowers that we can put on our table, I decided to share a recipe which has ingredients right on our doorsteps.
 Hopefully it will bring a little spring sunshine to your kitchen.
 Linus has shared some top tips along the way to help too.

 The not so weedy Dandelion